Content collections

 Rendering collections

-Or on a Markdown page:
+Or directly in a Markdown file:

 []